drufball/yosai/_drafts/iga.md

 <br />
 <br />

-Moto stood amongst a group of 20 kids his age.
+Moto stood amidst a group of 20 kids his age.
 They were in a wide, rocky courtyard atop a towering mountain peak.
 There were no railings or walls near the cliff edges.
 Just a plunge several hundred feet into the clouds below.
-This high up, the air was frigid and strong winds came gusting out of nowhere.
+This high up, the air was frigid and strong winds came gusting from nowhere.

-Moto stood as close to the center of the courtyard as possible, but the wide open heights still made him feel nauseous.
+Moto stood as close to the center of the courtyard as possible, but the wide open heights still gave him vertigo.
 He wasn't afraid of heights, but after two years in the dark, cramped alleyways of Koga, just seeing the sun every day was taking some getting used to.
-Moto tried not to think of the sheer drop on all sides around him.

 The peak that Moto and the other kids stood upon was relatively narrow.
-Aside from the courtyard, the rest of the summit was dominated by a dojo nearly 10 stories high.
-It was one of the tallest buildings Moto had ever seen.
-The dojo's black-shingled roof made a steep triangle with the bottom flaring back towards the sky.
+Aside from the courtyard, the rest of the summit was dominated by a dojo nearly ten stories high.
+It was the tallest building Moto had ever seen.
+The dojo's black-shingled roof was steeply angled with the lower portion flaring back towards the sky.
 Thick paper shoji doors barred the entrance, criss-crossed with a dense lattice of wood to hold against the wind.

 Moto could hear the screech of metal mining carts, racing along the railways that connected the many isolated peaks.
-He had known that Iga was on a mountaintop, but the village seemed a little too eager to embrace the aesthetic.
+He had known that Iga was on a mountaintop, but the village seemed a little _too_ eager to embrace the aesthetic.

-Moto and the rest of the kids wore many thin layers of fur and leather to guard against the biting wind.
+Moto and the rest of the kids wore many thin layers of fur and leather to guard against the biting wind without restricting mobility.
 Keta, of course, wore only his bright red and orange dancer's clothes.

-"You seriously never get cold?"
+"You really never get cold?"

 "Not so long as there is flame nearby."
 Keta nodded towards the large bonfire burning at the entrance to the dojo.

 "Must be nice to have a resonance already."

 It had been a week since Selection Day.
 As was customary, the winners of the fight were taken away immediately.
 The life of a Dagger required you to leave everything else behind.
-Not much of a sacrifice in Moto's case.
+Not much to leave in Moto's case.

 Someone had healed Moto's shoulder on the week long journey to the summit of Iga.
 Along the way, they had joined up with a few other kids coming from across Yosai to train.
 They had all arrived the night before.

 Iruka, the man who had overseen Selection Day in Koga, emerged from the dojo ahead of them.
 He walked down the steps and stopped in front of the new recruits, crossing his arms.
 His fitted black clothes now bore a brown mountain emblazoned on the back of each hand and across the shoulders.

-"Alright, pay attention everyone.
-I won't repeat myself.
-You lot have been chosen from around Yosai or amongst the houses here in Iga as the next potential class of Daggers."
+"Alright, pay attention because I don't want to repeat myself.
+You lot have been chosen from around Yosai or from the houses here in Iga as the next class of potential Daggers."
 Looking around, Moto noticed that some of the kids were already dressed in black with emblems across their back.
-He saw what looked like a few flames and crashing waves.
+He saw a few flames and crashing waves.
 Two backs had mountains like Iruka.
-One girl had what appeared to be blowing wind.
+One girl had a gust of wind.

 "For those of you who are new, Daggers are split into four houses based on their specialty: fire, water, earth, and air.
-You'll be placed into a house based on the surge you eventually resonate with.
-Those kids who grew up in a house will be moved if they resonate with something different."
+You'll be placed into a house based on the element you eventually resonate with.
+Those kids who grew up in a house will be moved if they end up resonating with something different."

 Iruka turned back towards the dojo and began walking up the stairs.
 "Don't fall behind."
 The kids scrambled to follow.

 "You'll still do general training as a class, but your house will instruct you on the finer uses of your resonance."
 Iruka slid open the doors to the dojo and entered.
 As Moto stepped inside he was hit by a feeling of warmth and the smell of sweat.

-Inside, the dojo was a single large room.
+Inside, the entire dojo was a single towering room.
 The walls were lined with stairs and walkways.
 Thick ropes criss-crossed through the air.
 Dominating most of the floor was a small jungle.
 The right corner had a pond surrounded by open grasses.
 Trees covered the rest of the floor, with large rock platforms rising up like mountain peaks.
 Replica buildings were scattered throughout.

 All over the interior landscape, kids in dark black clothing bounded.
 They sparred with each other, or raced up the mountain peaks.
-Some practiced throwing daggers at a target as they slid along the ropes that connected the exterior walkways.
+Some practiced throwing daggers at a target as they slid along the ropes strung between the walls.

 Iruka gave the kids a moment to stare in wonder before he continued.
 "Daggers are broken into three levels: genin, chunin, and jonin.
-Genin and chunin practice here in the playground.
+Genin and chunin practice here in the Playground.

 "I understand that a few of you already have resonances?"
 Iruka looked towards Keta.
 A few other kids stepped forward as well.
 "Congratulations, you're all genin.
 You should report to the correct house by this evening to get a room.